siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-The `&lt;a&gt;` tag can also be used to link to specific sections within the same page using **anchor links**.
+The `<a>` tag can also be used to link to specific sections within the same page using **anchor links**.
 This is done by using the `id` attribute on the target element.